-The Executive Committee is one of the Board committees that was formed to assist the Board in achieving its strategic and operational objectives.
+The Executive Committee is one of the Board committees formed to assist the Board in achieving its strategic and operational objectives.
 The Committee assists the Board of Directors in fulfilling its responsibilities as follows:

-- The Committee has the power to approve credit and investment facilities, within the financing authority delegated to it by the Board. - To appoint and terminate contracts of independent legal and financial advisors and other advisors as needed. - To approve the Bank strategy, work plans, objectives, annual budget, capital expenditures and financial facilities, within the limits delegated to it. - Presenting issues to the Board of Directors based on the recommendations of senior management in addition to submitting relevant proposals to the Board of Directors when necessary to obtain the necessary approvals.
+- The Committee has the power to approve credit and investment facilities, within the financing authority delegated to it by the Board. - To appoint independent legal and financial advisors as needed. - Approve the Bank's IT Budget, Capital expenditure, and financial facilities within the limits delegated to it. - Presenting issues to the Board of Directors based on the recommendations of senior management in addition to submitting relevant proposals to the Board of Directors when necessary to obtain the necessary approvals.